What is Trashion?

 Trashion is a fun way to use art to create awareness, wrapping serious messaging in an arresting collection of consumer waste creations.
 Our project brings local artists into schools to show how they find, handle, and shape these materials, transforming them from waste into something amazing.
 Clothes and accessories are created from used e-waste, discarded textiles, packaging, and plastic debris to make fashion statements which really mean something!

-Each year we work with selected Sydney high schools to address the problems of waste, pollution and raging apocalypse-anxiety, by engaging creative teenagers in something they are all obsessed with – fashion!
+Since 2018 we have worked with selected Sydney high schools to address the problems of waste, pollution and raging apocalypse-anxiety, by engaging teenagers in the creation of Trashion for a waste-free world.
+And that wlll not change.

-Throughout the process our inspirational Mash it Up! mentors, chosen from the frontier of sustainable fashion, have provided advice and shared new skills – including sculptor Grace Lillian Lee and designer Paul Castro in 2019.
-Artist Angela Van Boxtel and swimsuit designer Pirra Griffiths, were both mentors in 2018 and 2019, with Pirra Griffiths now a permanent member of the Mash It Up!
-Management Committee.
+Throughout the process our inspirational WASTE NOT mentors, chosen from the frontier of sustainable fashion and the arts, have provided advice and shared new skills.
+They include sculptor Grace Lillian Lee and designer Paul Castro in 2019.
+Artist Angela Van Boxtel and swimsuit designer Pirra Griffiths, were both mentors in 2018 and 2019, with Pirra Griffiths now a permanent member of the WASTE NOT Trashion Management Committee.

-After the success of their transformational collections, Nepean CAPA banned plastic straws and coffee cup lids, and installed more recycling bins.
+After the success of their transformational collections, participating schools have banned plastic straws and coffee cup lids, and installed more recycling bins.
 Teachers, parents and students have become enthusiastic recyclers with textile donations pouring in for the new collection this year.

-Why not enroll your school to compete in the third year of our Trashion Competition at the Youth Eco Summit, in September 2020?
+Why not enroll your school to compete in the third year of our Trashion Competition at the Youth Eco Summit, in mid-November 2020?

 What Do We Provide To Schools?